godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

+---
+lab:
+    title: 'Lab: Power BI'
+    module: 'Module 6: Power BI'
+---

 # LAB 06: Power BI
-# Scenario

 In this lab, you will build a Power BI dashboard that visualizes data about problems reported by company employees.

+## What you will learn

+  - How to connect to the data
+  - How to refine the data model and prepare it for reporting
+  - How to create a Power BI visualization

-# High-level lab steps
+## High-level lab steps

 We will follow the below steps to design and create the Power BI dashboard:

 -   Connect to Common Data Service
 -   Transform the data to include user-friendly descriptions for the related records (lookups)
--    Create and publish a report with various visualizations of the campus visits information
+-    Create and publish a report with various visualizations of the information about problem reports
 -    User natural language query to build additional visualizations
 -    Build mobile view

 ## Prerequisites

-* Must have completed Lab 02: Data model and model-driven app
+* Must have completed **Lab 02: Data model and model-driven app**
 * Permissions to install programs on your computer (required for Power BI Desktop installation)

 ## Things to consider before you begin

 -   Who is the target audience of the report?
 -   How will the audience consume the report?
 Typical device?
 Location?
--   Do you have sufficient data to visualise?
+-   Do you have sufficient data to visualize?
--   What are the possible characteristics you can use to analyse data about the visits?
+-   What are the possible characteristics you can use to analyze data about the visits?

 ## Detailed steps